Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 184 trips per day across all routes, equating to about 21 weekly trips per individual stop.
+According to the 2021 Census, only 6.5% of residents work from home, which might be influenced by COVID-19 conditions.
+On average, there are 184 trips per day across all routes, translating to approximately 21 weekly trips per individual stop.

 Frequently Asked Questions - Transport